ronanokane/StopLimitChain/README.md

 An example usage would be:

-./orderTrigger2Step.sh LIMITBUY ZECUSDT 400 ETH/USDC ZEC/ETH 50
+./orderTrigger2Step.sh LIMITBUY ZEC/USDT 400 ETH/USDC ZEC/ETH 50

 This will run a LIMIT buy for ZEC with trigger at 400 dollar.
 When trigger is hit 50 percent of your wallet USDC balance will purchase ETH and subsequently ZEC.